9080tom/nc-news/README.md

 # NC News front-end web app

-Try the app hosted on Netlify
+Try the app hosted on Netlify https://toms-nc-news.netlify.com/

 This is my version of a front-end for Northcoders News.
 It is powered by my back-end hosted on Heroku https://github.com/9080tom/BEND-NC-News

 Northcoders News is a social news website.
-Styled to work in a similar way to Reddit.
+Designed to work in a similar way to Reddit.

 Northcoders News has articles which are created by users and divided into topics.
 Each article has a vote count and can be up or down voted by a user.
 Users can also add comments about an article.
 Comments can also be up or down voted.
 A user can also remove any comments or articles which they have added.